ChallengeSY/nebunoid/network.md

 ## Notice
-Nebunoid does not have network multiplayer, but it is planned.
+Nebunoid does not have network multiplayer, but it is remotely planned.
 Unless/until it is implemented, this document serves as a reference for what might be implemented into the game.

 ## Planned system
 Nebunoid likely will go with a serverless system.
 Instead, the host shares the public/network IP address, and forwards a specific port.
 The visitor needs only to connect to a host to play together.